Cruising the Caribbean Sea

 Every night lots of guests got together in the main lobby to participate in different contests and games.

-Mandatory security training is held on the first day upon the embarkation.
+Mandatory security training is held on the first day of the embarkation.
 Each crew member (1,150) no matter what their primary role is on the ship, has a secondary role in case of an emergency.
-Our stateroom keys indicated a zone we should arrive to during an evacuation.
+Our stateroom keys indicated a zone we should arrive at during an evacuation.
 Each zone has a dedicated lifeboat which is supposed to fit all guests from that zone.
-I really liked the training as I was convinced after it that I'm safe on this big ship and if anything happens there is a chance I can survive.
+I really liked the training as I was convinced after it that I was safe on this big ship and if anything happened there was a chance I could survive.

 The cruise ship had a camp for children 2-17 with a variety of activities to keep them busy from 10 am to 10 pm.